igearfs/jnlp-launcher-project/README.md

 ## Setup Instructions

+NOTE THE INCLUDED JRE IS FOR WINDOWS... please get other JRE's from here for your OS.
+Until I can include them...
+Just change the extracted name to jre for the folder and drop it into the main directory...

-1. Extract the provided `jre.rar` — this will give you a portable JRE.
+1. Extract the provided `jre.rar` — this will give you a portable JRE. (for Windows currently)
 2. Start the **Mirth Connect server** (or your JNLP server).
 3. Use Maven to build the project:
    - Either through your IDE's Maven build tools